 About Sarah

-Sarah Lynch is an award-winning composer whose vivid and emotionally rich scores have brought life to an array of films, television series, documentaries, commercials, and games.
+Sarah Lynch is an Irish award-winning composer whose vivid and emotionally rich scores have brought life to an array of films, television series, documentaries, commercials, and games.

-Other projects of Sarah’s include Joan Baez: I Am a Noise, the acclaimed Magnolia Pictures documentary, which takes an intimate and unflinching look at the legendary folk singer’s life, activism, and musical journey.
+Past projects of Sarah’s include Joan Baez: I Am a Noise, the acclaimed Magnolia Pictures documentary, which takes an intimate and unflinching look at the legendary folk singer’s life, activism, and musical journey.
 Its “gorgeous musical score” (The Washington Post) was praised for its spellbinding atmosphere; The Unreal, a four-part family series for RTÉ; the feature documentary George Platt Lynes, about the celebrated American photographer known for his provocative and highly stylized portraits of male nudes in the early 20th century.

 A collaborator with composer Stephen Rennicks, Sarah has contributed to major projects such as Death of a Ladies’ Man, starring Gabriel Byrne, and the Bafta-winning, Emmy and Golden Globe nominated BBC3/Hulu series Normal People.